SteenChr/edcrop/_sources/outputs.md

 The first part, %1, is the climate case short name; %2 is the soil case short name; %3 is the vegetation case short name; %4 is the model case short name; and %5 is “_wb.out” for daily output and “_y_wb.out” for yearly output, respectively.
 The short names are taken from the edcrop.yaml input file.
 Hereby each filename becomes unique, and a file with results from a specific simulation is identifiable from the filename.

-The variables that can be printed are listed and explained in Table 13.
-By default, the printed variables are:

 &ensp;&ensp;&ensp;&ensp; T P Ep I Ea Dsum